Preconditioned NonSymmetric/Symmetric Discontinuous Galerkin Method for Elliptic Problem with Reconstructed Discontinuous Approximation: Numerical Results

 \section{Numerical Results}

 In this section, a series of numerical experiments are conducted to demonstrate the performance of the proposed method and the efficiency of the preconditioning method.
 The meshes we used in the following examples are shown in Fig.~\ref{fig_mesh}.
-The threshold $\# S$ used all tests are listed in Tab.~\ref{tab_S2} and Tab.~\ref{tab_S3}.
+The threshold $\# S$ used in all tests are listed in Tab.~\ref{tab_S2} and Tab.~\ref{tab_S3}. \substitute{}{For the symmetric scheme $\theta = -1$, we take the penalty parameter $\mu = 3m^2 + 5$, and for the nonsymmetric scheme $\theta = 1$, we fix the penalty parameter $\mu = 1$. }

-\subsection{study on convergence rate}
+\subsection{Study on convergence rate}

-We first demonstrate the convergence behavior to examine the theoretical predictions of the proposed method.
-According to \cite{Hughes2000comparison}, the number of degrees of freedom to specific discrete system can serve as a proper indicator for the scheme's efficiency.
-One advantage of the reconstructed space $U_h^m$ is that $U_h^m$ has much less degrees of freedom than the space $V_h^m := \bigcup_{K \in \MTh} \mb{P}_m(K)$, where $V_h^m$ is usually the approximation space in the standard discontinuous Galerkin method.
-We solve the discrete variational problem \eqref{eq_dvar} by both the spaces $U_h^m$ and $V_h^m$ to show the efficiency of the scheme with the reconstructed space $U_h^m$.
+We first demonstrate the convergence behavior to examine the theoretical predictions and show the efficiency of the proposed method.

-\textbf{Example 1.} In the first example, we consider an elliptic problem in the squared domain $\Omega = (-1, 1)^2$.
+\paragraph{\textbf{Example 1.}} In the first example, we consider an elliptic problem in the squared domain $\Omega = (-1, 1)^2$.
 The coefficient matrix $A$ is taken as the identical matrix $I$, and the exact solution $u(x, y)$ is given by

-We first solve this problem with the reconstructed space $U_h^m$, the numerical results are displayed in Tab.~\ref{tab_ex1err}.
-Clearly, the numerical errors under both the energy norm and the $L^2$ norm approach zero at the optimal convergence rates.
-The theoretical results are confirmed.
-To demonstrate the efficiency of the reconstructed space, we also solve this problem by the space $V_h^m$, and we plot the $L^2$ errors for both methods against the number of degrees of freedom in Fig.~\ref{fig_ex12_L2err}.
-It can be seen that fewer degrees of freedom are needed by the reconstructed space to achieve a comparable $L^2$ error.
+We solve this problem with the reconstructed space $U_h^m$, and the numerical results are displayed in Tab.~\ref{tab_ex1err}.
+Clearly, the numerical errors under both the energy norm and the $L^2$ norm approach zero at the optimal convergence rates, which confirm the theoretical results.

+\substitute{}{According to \cite{Hughes2000comparison}, the number of degrees of freedom to the specific discrete system can serve as a proper indicator for the scheme's efficiency.
+This indicator mainly reveals the efficiency of the finite element approximation to Sobolev spaces.} For the proposed scheme, the number of degrees of freedom is always the number of elements in the partition.
+Let $V_h^m := \{ v_h \in L^2(\Omega) \ | \ v_h|_K \in \mb{P}_m(K), \ \forall K \in \MTh \}$, which is usually the approximation space in the standard DG method.
+We also solve this problem by the space $V_h^m$.
+The $L^2$ errors for both methods against the number of degrees of freedom are plotted in Fig.~\ref{fig_ex12_L2err}.
+It can be observed that fewer degrees of freedom are needed by the reconstructed space to achieve a comparable $L^2$ error.
 Tab.~\ref{tab_ex1_dofs} lists the ratio of the number of degrees of freedom by two methods when the same $L^2$ errors are achieved.
 The saving of degrees of freedom is more remarkable for $U_h^m$ when using the high-order approximation.